mislam/fresh/README.md

 🛠️ Code Contributions

 Please review our [Contribution Guide](CONTRIBUTING.md) before submitting changes.

-**Development Note**
-This template uses `pnpm` for development to ensure consistent dependencies.
-The `pnpm-lock.yaml` is only used for template development and won't be included in your project when using `npm create typezero`.

 > **Powered by TypeZero**
 > If this starter kit helps accelerate your development, consider showing your support with a ⭐ on [GitHub](https://github.com/mislam/typezero)!